Jul 24, 2023

 Knowing your Ubuntu version will help you better understand what packages or applications you should be installing.
 So how do you check your Ubuntu version?

-This article will teach you how to check your Ubuntu version information a few different ways, through the terminal and command line, and using the graphical interface on a desktop environment.
+This article will show you how to check your Ubuntu version information using the terminal and command line, as well as the graphical interface on a desktop environment.

 It is possible to know which version of Ubuntu your computer is running from the graphical interface if you’re running it in a desktop environment.